Whimsy Stick

 Commonly Asked Questions

-Flirt Pole for Apartment Dogs — FAQ
+Flirt Pole for Apartment Dogs: FAQ

 Can you use a flirt pole in an apartment?

-Yes — a flirt pole for apartment dogs works in any space with an 8-by-8-foot cleared area.
+Yes.
+It works in any space with an 8-by-8-foot cleared area.
 Keep the lure low and horizontal, use pivot point or figure-eight patterns rather than wide circles, and work with your floor plan.
 The Whimsy Stick’s Kevlar line delivers smooth, deliberate movement with no elastic bounce that could sweep things off surfaces indoors.

 No yard?
 Not a problem.

-The right flirt pole for apartment dogs
+The right flirt pole for apartment dogs resolves drive in 10 minutes flat.

 0